lindbrook/cholera/README.md

 devtools::install_github("lindbrook/cholera", build_vignettes = TRUE)
 ```

 Read the package's vignettes.
-They include detailed discussions about the data, the functions and the methods used to "fix" the data and to compute walking distances and neighborhoods.
+They include detailed discussions about the data, the functions and the methods used to "fix" the data and to compute walking distances and pump neighborhoods.

 They are also available online: